Ghostkeeper: Music

 The film's score was composed by Paul Zaza, who also composed music for fellow Canadian slasher film productions Prom Night (1980), My Bloody Valentine (1981), and Curtains (1983).
 Zaza got on board due to the involvement of film editor Stan Cole.
 In fact, some of the musical themes featured in Ghostkeeper were also used in Prom Night.

 Alternate opening

 An alternate opening to the film was shot by distributors two years after the initial production.
-In the opening, a young man fleeing from the hotel at sunlight and running into the woods until backing up against a tree.
-While pinned, he is killed (presumably by Danny) and stabbed from a sharp wood stake.
+In the opening, a young man flees from the hotel during the day, running into the woods until backing up against a tree.
+While pinned, he is killed (presumably by Danny) and stabbed with a sharp wooden stake.
 This opening was not featured in the 1986 VHS.

 Release

 Ghostkeeper was to screened out of competition at the Cannes Film Festival in May 1981.
+On October 29, 1981, director Makichuk appeared in a CBC television interview segment promoting the film, which included the airing of two scenes.
 It subsequently had its North American theatrical premiere at Calgary's Tivoli Theater on March 3, 1982.